Dallas Mavericks CEO Launches 100-Day Plan Following Scandal

 Cynt Marshall walks into a room of employees energized, with her favorite song "Ain't No Mountain High Enough" on the speaker and ready to confront the scandal within the Dallas Mavericks front office.

 “I’m not gonna pretend like we haven’t had headlines and some stuff has been going on.
-And, what I want to do is press reset,” she tells the group.
+And, what I want to do is press reset,” she told the group.

-“Our vision, and we have one, is that by 2019, the Dallas Mavericks organization, that’s all of us, is setting the NBA standard for inclusion and diversity,” she says.
+“Our vision, and we have one, is that by 2019, the Dallas Mavericks organization, that’s all of us, is setting the NBA standard for inclusion and diversity,” she said.

 Those were the very things Mavericks owner Mark Cuban needed after a Sports Illustrated article in February revealed a hostile environment for women in the front office and allegations of sexual misconduct.